bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## Submit the app

-Before submitting your app, make sure you have the following information.

-**Single-carrier or multi-carrier**
+To submit your app, send an email to <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.
+Include the following information when you submit your app:

+- Whether your app is single-carrier or multi-carrier

   A single-carrier app will offer one service, such as USPS.
 A multi-carrier app will offer more than one carrier such as USPS, DHL, and Canada Post.

-**Name and description**
+- Name and description

   Name and description of the shipping carrier or carriers.

-**Logo**
+- Logo

   A 70x70 pixel logo that represents the shipping carrier app.

-**Configuration fields**
+- Configuration fields

-If you would like a connection options setup for your carrier please specify properties you would like to use as connection options.
+  If you would like connection options to be set up for your carrier, specify the properties you would like to use as connection options (see [Configuration Fields](#configuration-fields)).

-To submit your app, send an email to <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.

 ## What's Next?